markovicb1/married-couples-problem/README.md

 # Attention:exclamation:

 This app doesn't have any security mechanism to prevent the User from choosing a really big N. Choosing a very big N can possibly make some harm to your device.

+Edit: Now is possible to enter N up to 100 000.